Learning to love yourself is a journey.

 The negative beliefs we have about ourselves are also affirmations.
 These beliefs have been repeated so many times in your mind that they have now become firm beliefs.

-So in order to change that, you have to reaffirm positive beliefs enough times to start believing them.
+So to change that, you have to reaffirm positive beliefs enough times to start believing them.
 Affirmations help to rewire your beliefs when you repeat them enough times.

 Here are some self-love affirmations for you to say when doubt starts creeping in.